Artificial Intelligence Guidelines

 7. Referencing

-All AI generated material in the preparation/generation of their research content, must be appropriately acknowledged and cited in accordance with University’s research policies.
-This may include the name of the AI tool, the version, and the date of interaction.
-Refer to the instructions from the Federation University library for citing content from AI tools.
-Knowingly using generative AI tools, either directly or via a third party, to generate/write/ produce any work (paid or unpaid), without proper acknowledgement of the source, is tantamount to deliberate cheating and may be treated as academic and research misconduct.
+All AI generated material in the preparation/generation of their research content, must be appropriately acknowledged in accordance with University’s research policies.
+This may include the name of the AI tool, the version,and the date of interaction.
+Refer to the instructions from the Federation University library for acknowledging content from AI tools.
+Knowingly using GenAI tools, either directly or via a third party, to generate/write/produce any work (paid or unpaid), without proper acknowledgement of the source, is tantamount to deliberate cheating and may be treated as academic and research misconduct.

 University defence mechanisms

 Federation University is committed to meeting legal, ethical and regulatory requirements.
-To maintain its obligations, several defence mechanisms ensure data safety, privacy of staff and students and educational and research integrity.
+To maintain its obligations, several defence mechanisms ensure data safety, privacy of staff and students, and educational and research integrity.

 Purpose and Use: utilising tools that have a clear purpose and match the desired use requirements.